ingridsandev/same-same-but-diffy/src/Hackathon.Web.Api/Readme.md

 In your terminal, run `sh ops/diffy/send-traffic.sh`

 This will simulate some requests to the APIs. these request go through a proxy that diffy sets up. the proxy then sends the requests to each API and detects the differences in the response.
-Some of the requests here are meant to fail.
+Some of the requests here are meant to show differences on the diffy server.

 ## The API
 The API is very simple.
 All it does is